IamNator/go-flow/README.md

 # Force-export all steps that call `save` (even if `export: true` is not set per step)
 go-flow run --export --export_path go-flow/exports/

+# Capture HTML/JSON logs for viewing in a browser
+go-flow run --log ./flow-logs

 # Export to explicit file with stdout fallback if the file cannot be written
 go-flow run --export_path /tmp/last-flow-vars.json
 ```